 Wanaka’s stunning Southern Alps location and proximity to Queenstown has made it an enticing stopover for South Island visitors.
-Spectacular sights are abundant, adventurous attractions are plenty, and classy vineyards are right on your doorstep.
+Spectacular sights, adventurous attractions and classy vineyards are right on your doorstep.
 To help you plan your next trip, here are some of the best things to see and do in this underrated New Zealand destination.

 Cardrona, Treble Cone and Snow Farm

 These are Wanaka’s primary skiing destinations.
 Cardrona Alpine Resort is one of the very best in New Zealand, offering a trove of slopes and runs for beginners and advanced skiers alike.
-Treble Cone is the South Island’s largest ski field, and is especially renowned for its off-piste terrains and uncrowded runs.
-Snow Farm is home to New Zealand’s only cross country ski field and, in the summer months, the mountain is transformed into an epic hiking and mountain biking spot.
-If you want to head even further afield, Coronet Peak and The Remarkables resorts are within an hours’ driving distance from Wanaka.
+Treble Cone is the South Island’s largest ski field and is especially renowned for its off-piste terrains and uncrowded runs.
+Snow Farm is home to New Zealand’s only cross-country ski field, and in the summer months, the mountain is transformed into an epic hiking and mountain-biking spot.
+If you want to head even further afield, Coronet Peak and the Remarkables resorts are within an hour’s drive from Wanaka.

 Wanaka’s oldest vineyard, Rippon, is renowned for its biodynamic wine production and exquisite lakeside views.
-It resides on a farmland that has been with the same family for five generations.
-As with many vineyards in the Central Otago region, Pinot Noir is the house speciality — other varietals they offer include Sauvignon Blanc, Riesling and Gewürztraminer.
-Rippon’s doors are open for tastings on a daily basis.
+It resides on farmland that has been with the same family for five generations.
+As with many vineyards in the Central Otago region, Pinot Noir is the house speciality — other varieties they offer include Sauvignon Blanc, Riesling and Gewürztraminer.
+Rippon’s doors are open for tastings daily.

 The Roys Peak Hiking Trail

-If a hike with panoramic views of Lake Wanaka and Mt Aspiring is what you seek, the Roys Peak Track will be the one to deliver.
-The trail begins at the Roys Peak carpark, just six kilometres (3.7 miles) from the Wanaka township.
-A 16-kilometre (10-mile) return journey, taking approximately five to six hours to complete, will take a zigzagging route that traverses tussock grasslands as you climb up to the 1578-metre (5177-foot) summit.
+If a hike with panoramic views of Lake Wanaka and Mount Aspiring is what you seek, the Roys Peak Track will be the one to deliver.
+The trail begins at the Roys Peak car park, just six kilometres (3.7mi) from Wanaka township.
+A 16-kilometre (10mi) return journey, taking approximately five to six hours to complete, will take a zigzagging route that traverses tussock grasslands as you climb up to the 1,578-metre (5,177ft) summit.

 Rob Roy Track and Glacier